 South Fork Powerhouse Project

-See a 2-week look ahead of project activities, road closures and impacts affecting our projects in El Dorado County.
+See the project activities, road closures and impacts affecting our projects in El Dorado County.

 Environmental leadership is one of our guiding principles at SMUD.
 We encourage more efficient use of energy, and we use a balanced and sustainable mix of energy sources which helps reduce the amount of greenhouse gases produced locally.